TomFranklin/r-ggplot2-leaflet-mapping/README.md

-# Mapping in R using Natural Earth Data
+# Mapping in R using Natural Earth Shapefiles

 Mapping using open source shapefiles from natural earth in ggplot in R #rstats.